 The Bank owns landed properties that are revalued every three years.
-Increases in the carrying amount arising on revaluation are credited to capital surplus.
-Decreases that offset previous increases of the same asset are charged against the capital surplus.
+Increases in the carrying amount arising on revaluation are credited to revaluation reserves.
+Decreases that offset previous increases of the same asset are charged against the revaluation reserves.

 4.18.2.
 Subsequent costs